Puppy and Beginner’s manners

 The CCD, CD Trialling Class focuses on further development of attention, perch work, platform work, retrieve, stays, send to hoop, mat etc. The dogs and handlers also work on their ring entry, proofing and recalls.
 All of this is done through plenty of fun ‘games’ which make up the whole concept of getting ready for competition.

-The Open, UD, UDX Trialling class develops the dog and handlers competition standard heelwork, retrieves, send away, directed jumping, positive proofing against distractions, out of sight stays, ringcraft, signals and scent discrimination while preparing the dogs and handlers for competition and/or continuing their competition experience.
+The CDX, CDX Trialling class develops the dog and handlers competition standard heelwork, retrieves, send away, directed jumping, positive proofing against distractions, out of sight stays, ringcraft, signals and scent discrimination while preparing the dogs and handlers for competition and/or continuing their competition experience.

 The Rally-O class is a fun obedience activity where dogs and handlers, walk through a series of stations (numbered cards) that describe different activities that you need to complete.
 Handlers are allowed to communicate with their dogs and encourage them all the way whilst correctly completing the stations in order.
 The class works at helping each other with all aspects of completing the stations according to the rule books from all levels together with associated ring craft and trialling rules.

 The Social Agility class is designed for those who would like to do agility with their dogs that are not planning on trialling.
-It is a fun class that teaches all levels from basics to some more advanced agility handling.
+It is a fun class for members who already have already completed the Pre-elementary/ Foundation class as this is not a formally instructed class.

-The Foundation Agility class is the first step in your competitive agility training.
-The class teaches basic jumping skills such as jumping in straight lines along with beginning to teach tunnel drive.
-Foundation contacts are taught using the 2 on 2 off contact method on non-full size contact equipment.
-Channel weavers are introduced and some basic handling skills are taught such as the front cross.
+The Pre-elementary/ Foundation class is the first step in your agility training.
+The class teaches basic jumping skills such as jumping in straight lines as well as building on this to start teaching some different handling techniques.
+The class also introduces other equipment such as tunnels, contacts and weaves.
+Foundation contacts are taught using the 2 on 2 off contact method on non-full size contact equipment leading up to using full size contacts.
+Channel weavers are introduced as well to teach the dogs how to weave.

 The Elementary class develops the confidence of both handlers and their dogs practicing courses.
 They work on jumping courses and developing more independence on the full size contact equipment.
 The class builds weave skills and distance tunnel drive.
 Handling techniques such as threadles, serpentines, front, rear and blind crosses are worked on along with building on lead outs at the start line.
 Trial ring etiquette and course walks is also learnt in this class.